0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-rs.md

 ## Overview

-AggLayer is a Rust-based web service designed to enhance interoperability among heterogeneous blockchain networks by securely handling zero-knowledge proofs.
+The AggLayer is a Rust-based web service designed to ensure safety for cross-chain asset transfers among heterogeneous blockchain networks.
+This safety is provided using ZKPs, allowing end-users to interoperate with no additional trust assumptions.

 The service verifies the soundness of proofs from various CDK chains before forwarding them to L1 for verification.